ONSdigital/application-profile/code-lists.md

 - `24.4-5 (not 24.42 nor 24.46)`
 - `33 (not 33.15-16)`

-> TODO: How to express these sorts of semantics using OWL?
+> TODO: How to express these sorts of semantics using XKOS/SKOS or OWL?

 Notations like these, while intending to be descriptive, may be consfusing or not be appropriate to be included in an IRI.
 When extending a codelist with custom codes, we recommend generating new notations which are: